MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/how-to-use-docs.md

 ![Screenshot of the Download PDF button.][03]

-- If you are viewing a conceptual article, the PDF will contain all the conceptual content for the selected version.
+- If you are viewing a conceptual article, the Learn platform creates a PDF containing all the conceptual content for the selected version.
-- If you are viewing a reference article, the PDF will contain all the reference content for the selected version.
+- If you are viewing a reference article, the Learn platform creates a PDF containing all the reference content for the selected version.

 ## Finding articles for previous versions